Soviet Lekganyane: ANC Provincial Secretary: 2011–2013

 In December 2011, Lekganyane was elected to the powerful position of Provincial Secretary of the Limpopo ANC.
-He won the election by about 90 votes and ran on an informal slate aligned to Premier Mathale, who won election as ANC Provincial Chairperson at the same party conference.
+He won the election by about 100 votes, receiving 601 votes against the 517 for the incumbent, Joe Maswanganyi.
+He ran on an informal slate aligned to Premier Mathale, who won election as ANC Provincial Chairperson at the same party conference.
 In order to take up the full-time ANC position, Lekganyane resigned from the Executive Council; he was replaced by Clifford Motsepe in March 2012.

 As Provincial Secretary, Lekganyane supported an unsuccessful bid by Kgalema Motlanthe to succeed Jacob Zuma as ANC President at the party's 53rd National Conference in December 2012.
 The Limpopo ANC ultimately endorsed this position.
 In the aftermath of the national conference, in March 2013, the national ANC leadership disbanded the Limpopo Provincial Executive Committee, with ANC Secretary-General Gwede Mantashe saying that provincial leaders had displayed "totally un-ANC behaviour and institutionalised factional conduct".
 Lekganyane's four-year term as Provincial Secretary therefore ended prematurely.

 Nonetheless, Lekganyane continued to avow loyalty to the ANC leadership; in June 2013, he publicly disowned his former ally Julius Malema – by then expelled from the ANC – and his new party, the Economic Freedom Fighters, which Lekganyane called a "libertine initiative".
 Towards the end of 2013, he launched a campaign to be re-elected as ANC Provincial Secretary when the provincial party elected its new leadership.
 He was named as part of a slate aligned to Dickson Masemola, who intended to contest for the party chairmanship.
 However, when the provincial elective conference was held in February 2014, both Lekganyane and Masemola withdrew from contention, leaving Nocks Seabi to succeed Lekganyane as Provincial Secretary.

-Provincial legislature: 2014–2019
+Provincial Legislature: 2014–2018

 Lekganyane was listed 31st on the ANC's provincial electoral list in the 2014 general election and won a seat in the Limpopo Provincial Legislature.
-He served as a Member of the Provincial Legislature for a full five-year term, until he declined to stand for re-election in the 2019 general election.
+During his four years in the legislature, he chaired its finance committee.